FarronF/limerick-council-meetings/meetings/2022/10/12-Monthly Meeting of the Municipal District of Newcastle West/Minutes - Meeting of the Municipal District of Newcastle West - 7th September 2022.md

 Under the National Broadband Plan, high-speed broadband will be delivered to every

 premises in Ireland through a combination of commercial and state investment.
+For Limerick,
+---
-For Limerick,--- 7
+7

 the State have determined that 78% of premises are in the commercial (Blue) area, an area in